Here's a video version of this article :)

 Ta-da!
 And you're all set!
 Now you have all the essential information you need to make your first pin :)

-In case you're wondering about the selling part, here are a few essential articles that will help you understand what you need to do to sell them on Instagram:
+In case you're wondering about the selling part, here are a few essential articles that will help you understand what you need to do to sell them on Instagram (or you can also sign up for my Instagram Class where I teach people how to grow their small business on the platform):

-Btw, if you want some more insider enamel pin design & production tips, a breakdown of how to communicate with factories as well as some advice on how to market and sell your pins, you can pre-order my upcoming book here.
+Btw, if you want some more insider enamel pin design & production tips, a breakdown of how to communicate with factories as well as some advice on how to market and sell your pins, you can order book here.

 Wondering what else is in it?